explorable-viz/esop2025/author-response/response.md

 ## List of proposed changes

 We will implement all the minor corrections provided by the reviewers.
-In addition we propose the following more significant improvements to the paper.
+In addition we undertake to implement the following more significant improvements to the paper.

+### Sections 1 and 2 (Intro/Overview)

 - Sharpen the benefits of the new approach vis-a-vis the previous one (Q1):
   - Explain how the previous approach doesn't directly support related inputs, and how a simple family of operators (projections with conjugates) can be used both to recover the prior work precisely in the new setting, and support more focused queries.
 Use this to formally explain brushing-and-linking.

+### Sections 3 and 4 (Graph Operators/Semantics)

-- Bridge the gap between sections 3 and 4:
+- Bridge gap between sections 3 and 4:
   - Show how Galois connections/conjugate operator pairs on graph give rise to analogous operators on environment, program and value selections

+### Section 5 (Evaluation)

 - Evaluate overhead compared to core language without building DDG or trace
 - Provide an anonymised web-based artefact to allow reviewers to play with the implementation

+### Sections 6 and 7 (Related/Future Work)

 - Additional discussion in closing sections
   - Benefits of developing approach for general-purpose language vs. visualisation DSL like Vega (Reviewer A)
   - Relationship to developments in data provenance for aggregates or recursive queries, and potential for